 No, you can’t!
-Cookies should be no larger than one tablespoon in size, anything larger than one tablespoon will yield flat cookies, that resemble badly made sugar cookies.
+Cookies should be no larger than one tablespoon in size; anything larger than one tablespoon will yield flat cookies that resemble poorly made sugar cookies.

 Can I freeze the ricotta cookie dough?

 Yes, you can.
-The cookie dough can be kept frozen for up to three months, just make sure to have it in a well sealed container and double wrap it with plastic wrap.
+The cookie dough can be kept frozen for up to three months, make sure to have it in a well-sealed container and double-wrap it with plastic wrap.
 When you’re ready to bake, let the dough thaw overnight in the fridge.

 Can I freeze Lemon Ricotta cookies?